A few quick facts about St. Patrick's Catholic Church:

 After World War II, newspaper clippings and photos revealed the interior of St. Patrick’s as finely detailed and very ornate.
 Each window, painting and statue was surrounded by an intricate geometric pattern.
 By the 1970s, the interior of our church was in need of refurbishment again, and the pastel blue and muted white color scheme we see today was selected.
 This latest remodeling simplified the interior design of the church and enhanced the beauty and appeal of the historic features of Saint Patrick Church.

 Margaret of Castello was declared Blessed by the Catholic Church on October 19,1609.
-Blessed Margaret is an inspiration to those who are discouraged and tempted to self-pity.
-The Shrine of Blessed Margaret at St. Patrick Church is one of three in the United States, the other two being in Dominican churches in Louisville and Philadelphia.
+She was canonized a saint on April 24, 2021.
+Saint Margaret is an inspiration to those who are discouraged and tempted to self-pity.
+The Shrine of Saint Margaret at St. Patrick Church is one of three in the United States, the other two being in Dominican churches in Louisville and Philadelphia.

 THE DOMINICAN FATHERS